ELITE FITNESS

 Few exercises demand that many things at once.

-That’s what makes it a double-whammy for mind and body.
+That might be why it's a double-whammy for mind and body.

 Kelan Ern